 BIOGRAPHYSteven R. Nichols, MD was a founding partner of Alabama Sports Medicine & Orthopaedic Center and upon its dissolution became a founding partner of Andrews Sports Medicine & Orthopaedic Center at St. Vincent's Hospital.
-His practice is concentrated on the treatment of spinal disorders, including: cervical, thoracic and lumbar diseases.
+As a spine specialist, Dr. Nichols' practice is concentrated on the treatment of spinal disorders, including: cervical, thoracic and lumbar diseases.
 He treats complex spinal problems including disc disease, instability, arthritis-related issues, trauma and tumors.
 He also performs revision procedures.

 The majority of his spine practice is devoted to the minimally-invasive surgical treatment of spinal disorders.
 Dr. Nichols is experienced in the minimally-invasive treatment of lumbar disc disease and lumbar fusion.
 Appropriate surgical candidates can generally expect to experience a more rapid recovery compared to traditional fusion procedures.